-In the past two years that I had health insurance fully paid for by my employer, I only used it once.
+I've had employer-provided health insurance for two years.
+I only used it once.
 I fell on my wrist – hard – at a soccer game over the summer, and WebMD told me to see a doctor if it still hurt after three days.
-While WebMD is no replacement for a general practitioner you know and trust, it is useful for reassuring yourself that your wrist isn’t broken (but also that the pain is a symptom of something worse, like hearth disease and/or face blindness).
+While WebMD is no replacement for a general practitioner you know and trust, it is useful for reassuring yourself that your wrist isn’t broken (but also that the pain is a symptom of something worse, like heart disease or face blindness).

-Then I left my job and my cushy health insurance plan for a new job at a company where I am employee #2 of 2.
-There isn’t a lot in the way of employee benefits, let alone healthcare.
-For the first time in my adult life, I actually had to deal with the prospect of buying health insurance.
+Then I left my job and my cushy health insurance plan for a new job at a company where I am employee No. 2 of 2.
+There isn’t a lot in the way of employee benefits, let alone health care.
+For the first time in my adult life, I had to deal with the prospect of buying health insurance.

 Of course, the national cost of a private insurance policy on HealthCare.gov has increased 22% year-over-year, so maybe that’s not a great option.